Chinese Tiananmen Square dissident says seeking asylum in Taiwan

 China views self-ruled Taiwan as a renegade province and has not ruled out the use of force to bring it under its control.
 In recent months a crackdown on human rights advocates in China has intensified, prompting statements of concern from Taiwan President Ma Ying-jeou.

-Taiwan currently hosts around 10 political refugees from China, though it has no codified law for dealing with such claims, said Bo Tedards, director of Amnesty International's Taiwan branch.
+Taiwan currently hosts around 10 political refugees from China, though it has no codified law for dealing with such claims, said Bo Teddards, director of Amnesty International's Taiwan branch.

 Gong entered Taiwan in late July as part of a tour group and has already overstayed his entry permit.
 He said if he were to be detained, he would rather face prison on the island than be sent back to China.